-Dr. Rufus Sylvester Lynch, ACSW, Commission Chair and Co-Founder
+Dr. Rufus Sylvester Lynch, ACSW Founder, and Commission Chair

 Dr. Lynch, is a forensic macro practice social worker and former Dean of the Whitney M. Young, Jr. School of Social Work at Clark Atlanta University.
 He has lectured at over a dozen colleges and universities; authored or co-authored over 30 published manuscripts in professional books and/or scholarly journals; and has actively participated in over 200 professional conferences, workshops, and training institutes.